 Clause 2.1(j) of the Service Level Agreement (Annexure C to the Panel Deed) also states that Service Providers must (as a minimum service standard) endeavour to meet the Target of 35 hours of pro bono work per lawyer per year.

 Under Clause 3.1.11 of the Service Level Agreement (Annexure C to the Panel Deed), Service Providers must provide a report on the Pro Bono Services they provide in accordance with the Panel Deed in each Contract Year and any financial year following the final Contract Year.
 The report is to be provided to the Panel Contract Manager (currently Transport for NSW).
 A copy of the reporting form for pro bono services can be accessed here.

 Clause 12 (c) of the Deed also provides that the Service Provider must maintain records in relation to Pro Bono Services as are required to demonstrate its performance against the Target and report on this performance to the Panel Contract Manager.

 Under Clause 22.2. of the Panel Deed and Schedule 4 – Conflict Management Guidelinein the Panel Rules, Panel firms are able to provide pro bono legal services against the State and any Agency in pro bono matters, so long as it does not give rise to a conflict of interest or breach any of the Panel firm’s obligations under the Panel Deed or Panel Rules.

 Further information on the New South Wales Panel can be found here.

-You can also find more discussion of pro bono provisions in government tender arrangements, including a comparison of the arrangements put in place by the Commonwealth, Victorian, New South Wales and South Australian Governments here.
+You can also find more discussion of pro bono provisions in government tender arrangements, including a comparison of the arrangements put in place by the Commonwealth, Victorian, New South Wales, Western Australian and South Australian Governments here.